aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/using-web-services/_index.md

 ﻿---
-title: Using Web Services - Aspose.Words for JasperReports
+title: Using Web Services
+second_title: Aspose.Words for JasperReports
 articleTitle: Using Web Services
 linktitle: Using Web Services
 description: "Aspose.Words for JasperReports (from v 2.0.0) can be used with JasperServer Web Services."